davidhwyllie/findNeighbour4/doc/HowToTest.md

 Operating system
 ----------------
-The code has been tested on Linux (Ubuntu 16.04, 18.04), Windows 7 and Windows 10.
+The code has been tested on Linux (Ubuntu 16.04, 18.04).
+It is not expected to run on Windows, as it uses unix-specific concepts and libraries.
 The below instruction include linux-specific commands.

 Dependencies
 ------------
 * Python >= 3.5.
-On Windows there are MSI installers available.
-See below for Linux.
 You may need to install pip3 with: ```sudo apt-get install python3-pip```

 Note, Ubuntu 18 users, there is a [known issue](https://github.com/pypa/pipenv/issues/2122) and you may need to unisntall pip first, e.g.